 In his role as East Locality Member Group Lead he strives to promote high quality primary, secondary and community services.
-He is particularly interested in collaboration between local general practices to provide the best services patients across the city.
+He is particularly interested in collaboration between local general practices to provide the best services to patients across the City.

 Independent Clinical Member Secondary Care Clinician

 A recruitment process is currently underway for this role.